1988 24 Hours of Le Mans: Start

 A notable piece of history was made in the mid-evening.
 The WM team was having a poor race; with the second car already out having broken its CV-joint leaving the pit-lane.
 The new car had been delayed by a number of problems including the cooling, electronics, fuel pump and distributor.
 With the night cooling down, at 9:30pm they brought the P88 back into the pits for a do-or-die attempt at the speed record.
-Every space was taped over to minimise sir resistance, and the twin-turbos wound right up to over 900 bhp.
-Roger Dorchy took the car out, knowing he would only have a couple of laps but he took his chance and was officially clocked at an incredible 405 km/h (252 mph) on the back straight.
-And sure enough, the engine, starved of cooling air, blew up - but it was mission accomplished and a place in racing history – the first car to break 400 km/h at Le Mans.
+Every space was taped over to minimise air resistance, and with the twin-turbos wound up to over 900 bhp, Roger Dorchy took the car out with only a couple of laps to make the attempt, and was officially clocked at a record-breaking 405 km/h (252 mph) on the back straight.
+The engine, starved of cooling air, blew up - but a milestone had been reached – the first car to break 400 km/h at Le Mans.

 As night fell, at 11pm after seven hours, the Wollek/Schuppan/van der Merwe Porsche was leading the Lammers/Dumfries/Wallace Jaguar with the Andretti Porsche in third the only other car on the lead lap.
 The recovering works cars of Bell/Stuck/Ludwig and Brundle/Nielsen were 4th and 5th respectively, often travelling close together as they climbed back up the rankings.
 Replacing the fuel pump in the Porsche finally solved their fuel problems.
 Strong driving by Derek Bell going into the night had got the car into third and onto the leaders' lap by midnight (although it cost them valuable fuel consumption).
 The other three Jaguars (6th, 7th and 9th) and the two Joest Porsches filled out the rest of the top-10.
 The Japanese Group C cars had qualified well, but issues had dropped them out of contention.